lukearp/AVD-WebClient-DownloadRedirect/ReadMe.md

 $credUserName = "localadmin"
 # End to Variables to Set #
 ```
+You will want your $sourcePath to be located within the users writeable profile.

 Create a password.txt file to save your password for a Local Admin account: